sassoftware/sas_kernel/sas_kernel/Readme.md

 ## FAQ
 * Is there a SAS Magic that I can access from a python kernel?

     Yes!
-There are actually several cell magics avaialbe from SAS.
+There are actually several cell magics available from SAS.
     They are `%%SAS`, `%%IML`, `%%SQL` (which uses SAS SQL), and `%%OPTMODEL`.
 To load these magics in your notebook, execute the following command `%load_ext sas_magic`.
-You can check that the magics have are successfully activeated by looking at the results of `%lsmagic` and looking in the cell magic section.
+You can check that the magics have are successfully activated by looking at the results of `%lsmagic` and looking in the cell magic section.
     If you use multiple SAS Cell magics in the *same* notebook they will share a SAS session (have the same WORK libname and MACROS).
 There is currently no sharing of SAS Sessions between different notebooks.

 * Do I need to buy SAS to use this kernel?